Google Pixel vs iPhone Unique Features — 2024/2025

 - Better keyboard – This is subjective but I prefer Google’s keyboard.
 Its corrections are more intelligent.
 Its language support is better.
 I can access frequent punctuation more often (commas, for example).
 As a small example, when I wrote the above sentences on an iPhone, it first wrote “Googles”, and then when I corrected it to “Google’s”, it changed that to “Google’S”.

 - Cheaper!
-Equivalent iPhones are usually ~30-50% more expensive.
+Equivalent iPhones are usually ~30-50% more expensive and don’t tend to go on sale.
 This has been the case for ages.

 Features unique to Apple iPhone 16/Pro

 - Adblock in Safari, the core browser.
-I don’t really like Safari, but it runs fast on iPhones, so it’s nice to be able to block ads in it.
-To block ads on Android I need to use a third-party non-core browser.
+Safari is essentially the only browser you can run on iPhones, so it’s nice to be able to block ads in it.
+To block ads on Android I need to use a third-party non-core browser like Brave.

 - Facetime and Messages.
 I don’t like SMS being the default, and I really do enjoy the experience of Facetime and Messages (though I personally use Signal and WhatsApp more — it’s much more common with my overseas friends, and businesses in Europe, Asia, and Africa often use Whatsapp).
 Most of my family members have iPhones.
 I actually had an older iPhone to keep using this with them when they’d accidentally send me a message.
 Secure RCS messaging will partially fix this, as it becomes the standard.

 - Better battery life.
 Apple iPhones have lasted longer than their Google counterparts for a while.
-However, you generally have to recharge both at the end of the day.
+However, you generally have to recharge both after 1.5-2 days, depending on usage.

 - Many more accessories are available for iPhones — screen protectors, cases, etc. Whether online or in stores, 70% of the offerings are for Apple phones, and 30% are “other”, of which Google phones are a fraction.